How to Make Roasted Chickpeas

 Instructions

 - Pat the chickpeas lightly with paper towels.
 Toss the chickpeas on the baking sheet with the olive oil and salt.
-Add any of the fork-in-the-road seasoning combinations you wish (see Fork in the Road), and toss to evenly coat the chickpeas.
+Add any additional seasonings (see variations), and toss to evenly coat the chickpeas.

 - Bake until they have turned golden brown and shrink slightly, about 25 minutes.
 They will harden slightly and crisp up as they cool, so do not overbake, or they will get too tough and hard.
 Taste and add more salt if needed.
 Serve warm or at room temp.